 We are proud to share with you some of the ways Sea Crest School gives back.
 Throughout the year, our teachers inspire and empower our learners to act with compassion by incorporating hands-on service projects into their curricula.
 A few highlights include:

-Supporting Peace through Art and joining millions of individuals around the world with a small contribution.
+In 2021, we supported Peace through Art and joining millions of individuals around the world with a small contribution.
 Each student, faculty, and staff member were invited to design and create a square to be added to the peace flag.
 The squares were a representation of what peace means to our community.
 The finished squares will be stitched together with many other contributors and the finished product will be on display at the United Nations.

 ● Fifth grader students are the official stewards of Poplar Beach and lead the school efforts in recycling and composting.